 Bald-Faced Hornets in Central Florida

-Bald-faced hornets are one of the more aggressive types of stinging insects.
-Their stings are venomous and can be rather painful for about 24 hours.
-These hornets frequently scavenge in trash bins and forage on food and beverage at parks or in your backyard.
+Bald-faced hornets scavenge in trash receptacles and forage upon food and beverages consumed outdoors.
 They also consume ripe fruit in gardens, farms, and vineyards.
 In the autumn, the combination of cooler temperatures and reduced food stimulates newly emerged reproductive wasps to seek warm shelter, and they are more likely to invade homes.

 Need help with Bald-Faced Hornet control?